Wingysam/get-product-data/README.md

 ---- | ------
-K-Mart, Sears (Same site) | Requires complicated series of requests to extract data Nordstrom | Couldn't extract data, please open a PR if you can make it work
+K-Mart, Sears (Same site) | Requires complicated series of requests to extract data Nordstrom | Couldn't extract data, please open a PR if you can make it work ebgames.com.au | Couldn't extract data without a twitter proxy.
+Decided to not implement this to keep complexity in check.

 # Contributors
 Thanks to @NicolaiVdS for adding support for Banggood and bol.com!